Whatsapp Icon

 • Melanoma: The cancer starts in cells of the anal lining that make the brown pigment called melanin.
 Melanomas are more common on the skin of other parts of the body.
 Anal melanomas are hard to see and are found at a later stage.

-• Gastrointestinal stromal tumor (GIST): The GIST are common in the stomach or small intestine, and rarely starts in the anal region.
-If the tumours are found at an early stage, they are removed with surgery.
+• Gastrointestinal stromal tumor (GIST): The GIST is common in the stomach or small intestine, and rarely starts in the anal region.
+If the tumors are found at an early stage, they are removed with surgery.
 If they have spread beyond the anus, they can be treated with drug therapy.

-• Polyps(Benign anal tumours): Small, bumpy, or mushroom-like growths that form in the mucosa.
+• Polyps(Benign anal tumors): Small, bumpy, or mushroom-like growths that form in the mucosa.
 There are many kinds including fibroepithelial polyps, inflammatory polyps, and lymphoid polyps.

-• Skin tags(Benign anal tumours): The benign growths of connective tissue that are covered by squamous cells.
+• Skin tags(Benign anal tumors): The benign growths of connective tissue that are covered by squamous cells.
 Skin tags are often confused with haemorrhoids (swollen veins inside the anus or rectum).

-• Anal warts(Benign anal tumours): Also calledcondylomas, They're caused by Human papillomavirus infection.
+• Anal warts(Benign anal tumors): Also called condylomas, They're caused by Human papillomavirus infection.
 The growths that form just outside the anus and in the lower anal canal below the dentate line, also just above the dentate line

-• Leiomyomas(Rare form of Benign anal tumours): Developed from smooth muscle cells.
+• Leiomyomas(Rare form of Benign anal tumors): Developed from smooth muscle cells.

-• Granular cell tumours (Rare form of Benign anal tumours):Developed from nerve cells and are composed of cells that contain lots of tiny spots (granules).
+• Granular cell tumors (Rare form of Benign anal tu)Developed from nerve cells and are composed of cells that contain lots of tiny spots (granules).

 • Lipomas(Rare form of Benign anal tumors): Start from the fat cells.